influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 #### Add a notification

 1. Enter a time range to automatically check the data and enter your query offset.
-2. Customize the conditions to send an alarm.
+2. Customize the conditions to send an alert.
 3. Choose one of the following to recieve your alarms:
    - Slack and a Slack Channel
    - HTTP post